fetchai/agents-aea/packages/fetchai/skills/simple_buyer/README.md

 This skill purchases information from other agents as specified in its configuration.

 This skill searches for an agent in a vicinity on the SOEF that sells the data this skill is configured to buy.
-Once found, it requests this data, negotiates the price, pays the proposed amount if agreement is reach, and receives the data bought.
+Once found, it requests this data, negotiates the price, pays the proposed amount if agreement is reached, and receives the data bought.

 ## Behaviours